Research Administration Policies

 Commonwealth Master Agreement Property Clauses

-The following requirements are included in the current Commonwealth Master Agreement, which ends on June 30, 2021.
+The following requirements are included in the current Commonwealth Master Agreement, which ends June 30, 2026.
 Commonwealth of Pennsylvania-sponsored awards which are not under the Master Agreement may have the same or similar clauses and should be reviewed closely to ensure compliance.

 Final report of capital equipment and expendable property.
-Upon cancellation or completion of any purchase order where capital equipment or expendable property were acquired by the university, the university shall provide within sixty (60) days a report to the agency and to DGS consisting of a project summary and an itemized listing of all capital equipment or expendable property purchased for the project.
+When option 1) is selected, upon termination or completion of any purchase order where capital equipment or expendable property were acquired, PSU shall submit within sixty (60) days a report to the awarding agency and to DGS an itemized listing of all capital equipment or expendable property purchased for the project.
+When option 2) is selected and the capital equipment and/or expendable property is no longer being used on an agency project, PSU shall submit within sixty (60) days a report to the awarding agency and to DGS an itemized listing of all capital equipment or expendable property.
 A copy of the invoice for each item shall be attached to the report.
+See Attachment 3 of the Master Agreement for the report format to be utilized.

 Disposition of property.
-Within 60 days of the COP agency's receipt of the final report from the university, the agency will arrange for the pick up or delivery (at Commonwealth expense) of Commonwealth-owned property.
-In the event the COP agency does not contact the University within 60 days to arrange delivery or pick-up of any Commonwealth owned property, such property will become the property of the University.
+Within 60 days of the COP agency's receipt of the Attachment 3 from the University, the agency will arrange for the pickup or delivery (at Commonwealth expense) of Commonwealth-owned property.
+In the event the COP agency does not contact the University within 60 days to arrange delivery or pickup of any Commonwealth owned property, such property will become the property of the University.

 Other Uses Not Allowed.
 Commonwealth-owned property may not be used for any other purpose without prior authorization of the Commonwealth unless such property becomes the University’s property as detailed above.

-The complete text of these requirements can be found in Article 4 of the Commonwealth Master Agreement.
+The complete text of these requirements can be found in Exhibit A, Article VI of the Commonwealth Master Agreement.

 Property ownership clauses vary with industrial agreements as well.
 PIs should read all property clauses to determine if consignment or ownership requirements necessitate working with Property Inventory.